lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 ---
 layout: post
-title: "World data structure"
+title: "World Data Structure"
 tagline: "Graph-traversal, triangulation and other fun things to do in non-euclidean space"
-tags: [yggdrasill]
+tags: [yggdrasill, low-level]
 excerpt_separateor: <!--more-->
 ---